 Before deciding what to do, the local authority should carry out a new needs assessment.
-As a part of this, the impact of moving your loved one to a new home – if this is necessary – is taken into consideration.
-Until a decision is made, the local authority is responsible for paying all the fees.
+As a part of this, the impact of moving your loved one to a new home – if this is necessary – will be taken into consideration.
+Until a decision is made, the local authority is responsible for paying the fees.

 What are the rules for care home top-ups?